 "I am delighted by this award, which will allow us to move our research forward much more rapidly," said Tirrell.
 "The link to Baxter will also help us connect our programs more directly to important clinical problems."

-Said Norbert Riedel, PhD, president of Hyland Immuno's recombinant business, "One of our keys to growth is the collaboration with world-class academic research centers like Caltech.
+Said Norbert Riedel, PhD, president of Hyland Immuno's recombinant business, "One of the reasons Baxter is in Southern California is the opportunity to collaborate with world-class academic research centers like Caltech.
 We are pleased to provide this grant to Dr. Tirrell to further his important work in protein design."

 Baxter Healthcare Corporation is the principal U.S. subsidiary of Baxter International Inc. (NYSE:BAX), a global medical products and services company that focuses on critical therapies for people with life-threatening conditions.
 Baxter's medical products and services include blood therapies, medication delivery and renal therapy, and are used by healthcare providers and their patients in more than 100 countries.
 The Hyland Immuno business of Baxter Healthcare Corporation develops and produces therapeutic proteins from plasma and through recombinant methods to treat hemophilia, immune deficiencies, and other blood-related disorders.
 Hyland Immuno's portfolio of therapies includes coagulation factors, immune globulins, albumin, wound management products and vaccines.